Evergreen VC: the long-term impact

 According to Roland Berger, who interviewed dozens of French and European companies for this study (we answered the questionnaire online), the small world of VCs is undergoing a significant shift in the destination of these investments.
 Here's the proof: by 2021, $111 billion will have been invested in start-ups and scale-ups with a climate impact worldwide.

-Fad or lasting conversion?
-Is VC as it has evolved adapted to financing impact and sustainable projects?
+Is it a fad or a lasting conversion?
+Is VC as it has evolved suited to fund impact and sustainable projects?
 Could evergeen models (with no exit horizon) become widespread?

 The study outlines a few possible answers...
-The conclusion, very much in line with Asterion's investment philosophy, obviously appealed to us...
-Decoding:
+Its conclusion is very much in line with Asterion's investment philosophy and appealed to us for obvious reasons...
+Here's our analysis:

-1. Momentum in the tech ecosystem around the climate issue
+1. Climate issue momentum in the tech ecosystem

 Today, 85.3% of VC funds claim to have a dedicated vertical or climate pocket in their portfolio (STATION F & Roland Berger survey, 2023).